elastic/integrations/packages/cloud_security_posture/docs/README.md

 # Security Posture Management

-Maintain the **confidentiality, integrity, and availability** of your data in the cloud by continuously identifying configuration risks in your cloud infrastructure.
+Use the Security Posture Management integration to maintain the **confidentiality, integrity, and availability** of your data in the cloud by continuously identifying configuration risks in your cloud infrastructure, like publicly exposed storage buckets and overly permissive networking objects.
+Read below to learn more about the components that make up security posture management; CSPM & KSPM.

 ## Cloud Security Posture Management (CSPM)

-CSPM will enumerate the cloud services your leverage, like S3, EC2, RDS, ..., and evaluate them against industry-defined secure configuration standards to identify and remediate misconfigurations like:
+CSPM enumerates the general cloud services you leverage, like storage, compute instances, and databases, and evaluates them against industry-defined secure configuration standards to help you identify and remediate misconfigurations like:

 - Publicly exposed storage buckets
 - IAM Users without MFA enabled
 - Networking objects that allow ingress to remote server administration ports (22, 3389, etc.)

-And much more!
-Check out our getting started guide for step-by-step guidance on how to get started with CSPM.
+For a complete overview of CSPM, including step-by-step getting started guidance, check out [CSPM's documentation](https://ela.st/cspm)

 ## Kubernetes Security Posture Management (KSPM)